-Due to a technical Cause ,the application today requires a new database.
+Due to a technical Cause, today the application requires a new database.
 As we design with eventualism, we knew this day would come so we put in the Data Access Layer (DAL) in advance.
 Good thinking.
 Now that we need to Change the Data layer, there would be no Change to any Product related layers.
 Sounds exactly like a Direction.

 A few weeks after the data was moved to Redis, a new feature request had come in from the Product Manager.
 A Cause with Intention to Change Product A alone.
 Getting it done requires at least one Change to each and every layer.
 Luckily, our organization has a dedicated team for each layer.
 Each one really does require a different kind of technology, expertise or experience.
 Let’s model these Directions.

-Something is wrong here.
+Alas, something is wrong here.
 A Change to each layer has the potential to unintentionally affect both products, although our people’s Intentions are to Change Product A alone.
 We also know that there is one Cause (the new feature) and one Source (The Product Manager).
 Instead we can see three Causes and three Directions.
-There is a mismatch between our application and our organization and the Change Stream.
+There is a three-way mismatch between our application, our organization and the Change Stream.

 The Engineer is about to do what he should do, which is to refactor the application to make it more suitable for the product Changes.
 He would call in The Architect who understands the Source, and they both invert the design.
 They both realize that cutting through all these layers all the time is inefficient and quite hard.
 Unfortunately, refactors always have the potential to create Instabilities and fail.
 Uncoincidentally we hired the best people so they know how to refactor it slowly and safely.
 Unawarely, they have aligned the application with the Change Stream.

 We can assume that The Architect, with his understanding of the Source, has also realized that they work for a Product-oriented company.
 He went ahead and saw that Product-oriented Changes are more frequent than Technical-oriented ones, properties of the Change Stream .
 He knows the company’s only Product is a single mobile application, and the company does not provide any platform of any kind.